-\end{proposition} It is clear that in both propositions above we do not have to exclude the cases where only one frequency is $0$.
+and a symmetric argument establishes the same estimates for $n<0$.
+The proof is complete. \end{proof} It is clear that in both propositions above we do not have to exclude the cases where only one frequency is $0$.
 More specifically, if $\xi_2=0$ and $\xi_1\neq 0$, then the second estimate remains true.
 Similarly, for $\xi_2\neq 0$ and $\xi_1=0$, the first estimate holds.